insitro/ChannelViT/README.md

 Vision Transformer sets the benchmark for image representation.
 However, unique challenges arise in certain imaging fields such as microscopy and satellite imaging:

-1. Unlike RGB images, images in these domains often contain multiple channels, each carrying semantically distinct and independent information.
+1. Unlike RGB images, images in these domains often contain **multiple channels**, each carrying semantically **distinct** and **independent** information.
-2. Not all input channels may be available at test time, necessitating a model that performs robustly under these conditions.
+2. Not all input channels may be available at test time, necessitating a model that performs **robustly** under these conditions.

 In response to these challenges, we introduce ChannelViT and Hierarchical Channel Sampling.
 1. ChannelViT constructs patch tokens independently from each input channel and employs a learnable channel embedding to encode channel-specific information.
-This modification enables ChannelViT to perform *cross-channel* and *cross-position* reasoning, a critical feature for multi-channel imaging.
+This modification enables ChannelViT to perform **cross-channel** and **cross-position** reasoning, a critical feature for multi-channel imaging.
 2. Hierarchical Channel Sampling (HCS) employs a two-step sampling procedure to simulate test time channel unavailability during training.
-Unlike channel dropout, where each channel is dropped independently and biases a certain number of selected channels, the two-stage sampling procedure ensures HCS covers channel combinations with varying numbers of channels *uniformly*.
+Unlike channel dropout, where each channel is dropped independently and biases a certain number of selected channels, the two-stage sampling procedure ensures HCS covers channel combinations with varying numbers of channels **uniformly**.
 This results in a consistent and significant improvement in robustness.

 <figure>
   <p align="center">